 Asphalt shingles come in numerous styles and colors and would be the perfect addition to any home.
 These shingles are made up of a base mat on the bottom, a layer of waterproof asphalt in the middle, and ceramic granules on top.
 The granules are what provide these shingles with the many different colors that you can choose from to fit the vision you have for your home.

-There are four different types of asphalt shingles that you can choose from.
-These are known as three-tab shingles, architectural shingles, upgraded architectural shingles, and designer roof shingles.
-Each of these shingles performs a different function depending on what look or purpose you may want your roof to serve.
+There are four types of asphalt shingles that you get to choose from.
+They are known as three-tab shingles, architectural shingles, upgraded architectural shingles, and designer shingles.
+Each shingle performs a different function depending on the look or desire for longevity.

 Three-tab shingles are extremely cost-efficient and are a wonderful choice for any homeowner.
 In the spirit of transparency, there are a few downsides to this type of shingle.
 Because they are so lightweight, they have the potential to blow off more easily than the other two types, which is not only dangerous but expensive too.